Home

 FAQs About GST on Education Loan

-How much GST on education loan in India?
+How much GST is on education loans in India?

-GST is not directly applicable to the principal or interest of an education loan in India.
-However, processing fees and administrative charges attract an 18% GST.
+GST is not applicable on the principal or interest of an education loan.
+However, an 18% GST is charged on processing fees and other administrative charges.

 Does GST on education loans increase the overall cost of borrowing?

-Yes, while the loan itself is GST-free, the GST on processing fees and other services marginally increases the total cost of borrowing.
+Yes, although the loan amount and interest are GST-free, GST on service charges like processing fees slightly increases the total borrowing cost.

 How much GST is charged on education loan services in India?

-An 18% GST is levied on loan-related services, such as processing fees and administrative charges.
+An 18% GST is applied to loan-related services such as processing fees, documentation charges, and administrative costs.

-Is GST applicable to government-backed education loans in India?
+Is GST applicable to government education loans in India?

-Yes, GST applies to the processing fees and administrative services of government-backed loans, although some schemes may have lower or no fees.
+Yes, GST applies to service-related charges even in government-backed loans, but many schemes have minimal or no processing fees.

-Are there any exemptions under GST for education loans in India?
+Are there any GST exemptions for education loans in India?

-The principal and interest of education loans are exempt from GST, but no exemptions exist for associated service charges like processing fees.
+The loan principal and interest are exempt from GST, but service charges like processing fees are not exempt.

-How does GST on education in India indirectly affect students relying on loans?
+How does GST indirectly affect students taking education loans?

-Does GST on education loan services impact the tax benefits under Section 80E?
+Does GST affect tax benefits under Section 80E?

-No, GST on education loan services does not affect the tax deduction available on the interest paid under Section 80E of the Income Tax Act.
+No, GST does not impact the tax deduction available on the interest paid under Section 80E of the Income Tax Act.

 How is GST on education loan processing fees calculated?

-Is GST applicable to online education platforms or e-learning courses in India?
+Is GST applicable to online courses and e-learning platforms?

-Yes, most online education platforms and e-learning courses attract an 18% GST, which can indirectly impact students funding their education through loans.
+Yes, most online education platforms and courses attract 18% GST, which can indirectly increase education costs.

-What is the difference between GST on education loans and GST on education services?
+What is the difference between GST on education loans and education services?

-GST on education loans applies only to associated services like processing fees, whereas GST on education services covers commercial services like coaching centers and online courses.
+GST on education loans applies only to bank service charges, while GST on education services applies to coaching, courses, and training institutes.

-Yes, vocational training programs are subject to 18% GST unless provided by institutions exempted under GST laws.
+Yes, most vocational training programs attract 18% GST unless they are provided by exempted educational institutions.

-Why is GST charged on education loan services when the loan itself is tax-free?
+Why is GST charged on education loan services?

-Can borrowers claim GST paid on education loan services as a tax deduction?
+Can GST paid on education loan services be claimed as a tax deduction?

-No, GST paid on education loan services cannot be claimed as a deduction under current tax laws in India.
+No, GST paid on loan-related services cannot be claimed as a tax deduction under current Indian tax laws

 Vaishali Pandey